 How Might Bulimia Contribute to Acid Reflux?

-Some forms of bulimia involve purging, where a patient tries to expel the contents of their stomach before food can be fully digested.
+Bulimia is an eating disorder characterized by compensatory behaviors, such as purging, where individuals attempt to expel the contents of their stomach before food is fully digested.

 It’s also important to note that, regardless of whether or not bulimia contributes to GERD, purging can cause numerous health complications.